ZenRows/laravel-opentelemetry/README.md

 ### Http server requests

-Http server requests are automatically traced by injecting `\Keepsuit\LaravelOpenTelemetry\Support\HttpServer\TraceRequestMiddleware::class` to the global middlewares.
+Http server requests are automatically traced by injecting `\LaravelOpenTelemetry\Support\HttpServer\TraceRequestMiddleware::class` to the global middlewares.
 You can disable it by setting `OT_INSTRUMENTATION_HTTP_SERVER` to `false` or removing the `HttpServerInstrumentation::class` from the config file.

 Configuration options: